 Picking a quality preschool program that’s perfect for your tot can be done in a few easy steps.
 But now that you’ve done the research and selected a few programs in your area, the last step is to pay a visit to evaluate the program for yourself in person.

 So what should you look for when you visit?
-Are there certain questions you should ask while there?
+Are there certain questions to ask when visiting a preschool?
 You bet.
-We've put together this checklist for parents with information from the following local experts and resources to help you out:
+We’ve put together this preschool checklist for parents with information and resources to help you out: